-As with the effective management of other aspects of engagement with the PRC, it is imperative for Western governments to engage with China in the space domain with transparency, caution, and effective oversight.
+As with the effective management of other aspects of engagement with China, it is imperative for Western governments to engage with China in the space domain with transparency, caution, and effective oversight.
 Doing so will increase the probability of obtaining the hoped-for scientific and technical benefits, while lowering risk that such partnerships are exploited in wartime in ways contrary to their sovereign will.

-The principles of transparency and technical competence similarly apply to decisions about contracting to the Chinese for launch services and/or technical facilities, while at the same time, keeping open a range of opportunities for advancing national capabilities and interests through engagement with Western collaborative programs such as the Artemis accords.
+The principles of transparency and technical competence similarly apply to decisions about contracting with Chinese companies for launch services and/or technical facilities, while at the same time, keeping open a range of opportunities for advancing national capabilities and interests through engagement with Western collaborative programs such as the Artemis Accords.